jbernstein2/statsbomb_4.0/README.md

    direct numeric input.
 3. Enter each team's **display name** (as it should appear in the deck) and pick a **brand color** for each.
-4. Optionally upload a **BKFC average position PNG** — it becomes its own slide in the deck.
+4. Upload a **average position PNG and shot map PNG for each team** — it becomes its own slide in the deck.
 5. Click **Generate report** to see the KPI table and player tables in-app, then download: